Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/ecommerce_customer_analysis.md

 <ul style="color:#D0D0D0; font-size: 0.9em; margin-top: 0.5em;">
   <li>The analyzed dataset covers a relatively short time period and reflects an early stage in the company’s development.
 This limits the ability to identify seasonal patterns, which typically emerge more clearly over longer time spans.</li>
   <li>Despite the large volume of data (over 100,000 orders), the dataset contains very few repeat customers.
-This limits the feasibility of a traditional Recency–Frequency–Monetary (RFM) segmentation approach. nstead, a combination of alternative customer characteristics was used to identify behavioral clusters, providing a broader range of insights, albeit through an unconventional approach.. </li>
+This limits the feasibility of a traditional Recency–Frequency–Monetary (RFM) segmentation approach.
+Instead, a combination of alternative customer characteristics was used to identify behavioral clusters, providing a broader range of insights, albeit through an unconventional approach. </li>
 </ul>

 ## Code